Justice League: Alternate versions

+Due to the nature of the DC Multiverse, the Justice League has had many alternate universe depictions appear throughout its history.
+Some are morally-inverse supervillain teams, such as the Crime Syndicate of America from Earth-3, a team consisting of villainous versions of the mainline heroes who the League have fought frequently.
+There are also many versions of the League set in different time periods, such as the Wild West-themed Justice Riders of Earth 18, the medieval League of Earth 118 from Dark Knights of Steel, and various incarnations set in the far future such as the Justice Legion Alpha of the 853rd century and Justice League 3000.
+Other more unique examples include the Jurassic League, dinosaur versions of the League, the gender-inversed Justice Guild of Earth-11, and the Justice Titans of Earth-41, a cross of the League and the Teen Titans consisting of fusions of various characters.

+In the Absolute Universe, a universe where superheroes are treated like underdogs, the Justice League consists of influential figures Veronica Cale, the Joker, Ra's al Ghul, Elenore Thawne, and Hector Hammond, who believe that their control over the world is the natural order and upholding it is "justice".

 Cultural impact

 Most of the characters that appear in DC Comics' books are set in the same fictional universe, known as the DC Universe.
 They occasionally make guest appearances in each other's solo books, and more regularly in team books such as Justice League.
 Such crossovers encouraged readers to buy other books in the DC Comics catalogue, and readers became engrossed not just in the individual characters but in their web of relationships across the broader setting, thereby building brand loyalty.
 Marvel Comics copied this idea by creating a number of superhero teams of its own, the closest analogue being the Avengers, so as to promote and develop the Marvel Universe.
 Some readers focused their attention on just one of these two comic book universes, as they were both large and did not overlap.
 Thus, the superhero fandom developed sub-communities of DC devotees and Marvel devotees.

 Awards

 The original Justice League of America series won two 1961 Alley Awards in the categories "Best Comic Book" and "Best Adventure-Hero Group."
 In 1963, the series won "Favorite Novel" ("Crisis on Earth-One/Crisis on Earth-Two" in Justice League of America #21–22 by Gardner Fox and Mike Sekowsky) and "Strip that Should Be Improved."
 There also an award specific to the series, "Artist Preferred on Justice League of America," that was won by Murphy Anderson.